pscheid1/TSSG-laravel-musiclibrary/README.md

 1. PHP.
 I have been using version 7.0.3 with xdebug v2.4.0.
 2. A SQL server database.
 Out of the box Laravel supports SQLite, MySQL, SQL Server and Postgres.I have been using MySQL version 5.7.
 3. You can probably use just about any web server.
 I have installed the Apache web server but Laravel contains a built-in server that is great for testing so up to this point I have not used the Apache server.
-4. Google composer download and select the correct version for your environment.
+4. Google composer downloads and selects the correct version for your environment.
     - Install composer.
     - Move compose.phar to a global location
     - Add composer to the environment path